 Features and Customization

-The mouse comes with an easy to use software which gives you various customization options.
+The mouse comes with easy-to-use software that gives you various customization options.
 The buttons on the mouse could be assigned any shortcut, along with the option for multikey macros.

-It supports up to 5 different profiles and comes with an onboard memory which lets you keep your software and custom settings right on your mouse.
+It supports up to 5 different profiles and comes with an onboard memory that lets you keep your software and custom settings right on your mouse.

 The lights of the mouse can be set to predefined patterns or you can choose your custom color.
 Using the lights in wireless mode can affect its battery life, so you have the option to turn them off.

 An extra weight of 10g can be added to the mouse through a removable weight that comes in the box.
 For more customization – the side buttons can be replaced with a non-clickable mold to avoid accidental clicks.
 Overall it has everything that you would expect from a pro mouse.

 Razer has made its name in the gaming industry by delivering outstanding products that provide a great gaming experience.

 The Razer Lancehead is an ambidextrous gaming mouse that has an excellent gaming performance.
 It is the new and improved version of the previously famous Razer Taipan.